basilkottilingal/hmesh/src/ast/README.md

-# Defined C Grammar for high level mesh manipulation
+# Defining Additional C Grammar for high level mesh manipulation

 For the reason of faster code writing and fewer error, it might be a good idea to define few syntaxes related